dragonro/MG4-360-Camera-App/README.md

 - Material Components for Android 1.13.0 — Apache License 2.0
 - Icons based on [Google Material Symbols](https://developers.google.com/fonts/docs/material_symbols) — Apache License 2.0

+## Support the Project

+If you'd like to support this project financially — thank you for the thought!
+Unfortunately, due to German tax regulations, setting up donation platforms like Buy Me a Coffee creates more bureaucratic overhead than it's worth for a hobby project like this.

+If you want to show your appreciation, the best ways to help are:
+- **Star the repository** on GitHub
+- **Contribute ideas**, feedback, or feature requests via Issues or in discussions
+- **Share the project** with others who might find it useful

+That means a lot and keeps the project going!

 ## License